Stable allocations in discrete exchange economies: A generalization of the TTC algorithm

-Recall that we index the iterations of TTC by $r$, and that $A_r\subseteq A$ is the set of agents who obtain their final house in the $r$th iteration of TTC.
+We consider a version of TTC that clears all cycles in each round.
+We index each round of TTC by $r$, and denote by $A_r\subseteq A$ the set of agents who obtain their final house in the $r$-th round of TTC.
 The next result states that the \emph{even} iterations of $T$ mimic the different rounds of the TTC algorithm.

 \begin{lemma} $\forall r=1,2, \dots$ and $i \in A_r$,